Edge Wallet Review and In-Depth User Guide

 Edge Wallet Review

-The Edge team has given strong attention to the user experience in their wallet.
+The Edge team has given strong attention to the user experience of their wallet.
 The process of creating a new account and beginning to use the wallet takes only a minute — requiring just a username, password, and pin.
 Restoring from a lost device is just as easy.
 Simply install Edge wallet on your new device and enter your username and password.
 You’ll restore your wallet exactly as it was on the old device.

 The presentation of the wallet is sleek, simple, and easily navigated.
-There are just four main screens: “Wallets”, “Request”, “Send”, and “Exchange”.
+There are just four main screens: “Wallets”, “Request”, “Scan”, and “Exchange”.
 This keeps the wallet’s flow intuitive so that you don’t have to tap through endless pages trying to find where you want to be.

 1. Install the app.